oroinc/documentation/commerce/getting_started/my_oro/my_user_menus_config.rst

    .. image:: /user_guide/img/getting_started/my_oro/my_user_menus_actions_create_general.png

-4. Click :guilabel:`Save` or, if you want to start immediately create another menu item, :guilabel:`Save and New` in the upper-right corner of the page.
+4. Click **Save** or, if you want to start immediately create another menu item, **Save and New** in the upper-right corner of the page.

 .. important::